ddc-java/android-utilities/README.md

 * The combination of required background &amp; foreground operations would make the use of a simple `Thread` instance insufficient, but concise enough that a named or anonymous subclass of `AsyncTask` would be excessively verbose.

-`BaseFluentAsyncTask` changes the specification of post-background-processing logic from an inheritance-with-override style to a fluent configuration style.
-In many cases, this allows us to specify even moderately complex combinations of background and UI thread processing in a few lines of code, without the need to declare a subclass (named or anonymous) of `BaseFluentAsyncTask`.
+`FluentAsyncTask` changes the specification of post-background-processing logic from an inheritance-with-override style to a fluent configuration style.
+In many cases, this allows us to specify even moderately complex combinations of background and UI thread processing in a few lines of code, without the need to declare a subclass (named or anonymous) of `FluentAsyncTask`.
 One example of this, taken from the [Strategies &amp; Aphorisms project](https://github.com/deep-dive-coding-java-cohort-6/strategies-aphorisms), includes a background database query, along with a UI update on successful completion.
+(Note that this uses the `BaseFluentAsyncTask`, which was the v1.x name of the class that is now called `FluentAsyncTask`.)

 ```java
 private void changeAnswer() {